VitaCheung/HospitalProject3/README.md

 # HospitalProject
 There are 10 entities in this Hospital Project.

-Contribution
-- Departments - by
-- Staff - by
-- Programs - by
-- Services - by
-- Appointments - by
-- Patients - by
-- Careers - by Tin Wai Cheung
-  - Full CRUD and views
-  - Administrator functionality (Only Admin can update and delete)
-  - List Careers for department (M-1 relationship)
-- Volunteers - by Tin Wai Cheung
-  - Full CRUD and views
-  - Role-based authorization (Guest can only view his/her record details, Admin can create, update and delete all records)
-  - List Volunteers for program (M-1 relationship)
-- Donations - by
-- FAQ - by

-# Running this project
 ## Contribution
 ### Departments - by
 ### Staff - by
 ### Programs - by Michelle Parlevliet
 - Full CRUD
 - 1-M relationship to Departments enitity
 - Views (List, Details, Update, Add, Delete)
 ### Services - by Michelle Parlevliet
 - Full CRUD
 - 1-M relationship to Programs entity
 - Views (List, Details, Update, Add, Delete)
-### Appointments - by
+### Appointments - by Carrie Ng
+- Full CRUD
+- 1-M relatioship to Patients Entity
+- 1-M relationship to Staffs Entity
+- Views for List Details, Update, Add, and Delete
-### Patients - by
+### Patients - by Carrie Ng
+- Full CRUD
+- Views for List Details, Update, Add, and Delete
 ### Careers - by Tin Wai Cheung
+- Full CRUD and views
+- Administrator functionality (Only Admin can update and delete)
+- List Careers for department (M-1 relationship)
 ### Volunteers - by Tin Wai Cheung
+- Full CRUD and views
+- Role-based authorization (Guest can only view his/her record details, Admin can create, update and delete all records)
+- List Volunteers for program (M-1 relationship)
 ### Donations - by
 ### FAQ - by